The Library will be closed Sunday, June 18th in celebration of Father's Day. We will reopen on Monday, June 19th.

 Computer workstations are networked to a color laser printer.
 All printouts are $.10/page.
 We accept cash and credit card payments.
 When using a credit card, a temporary hold of $20 (up to 200 pages max) will accrue before being charged the exact amount of printing.

-For self-serve print in the library or remotely using your own devices, visit our web portal.
+For self-serve print in the library or remotely using your own devices, visit our REMOTE PRINTING PAGE.
 For either self-serve print method, to release and pay for the print, visit one of our print kiosk towers in the library's Adult Business center.
 Prints sent remotely are held in the queue for 24 hours before expiring and have a max page count of 200.
 Visit the Adult Reference Desk for help and/or questions.

 The Library has a free public scanner that scans to a USB drive, e-mail, a smartphone, Google Docs, and Fax.
 The Library also has a copier that allows the scanning of documents to an external USB drive.